phenobarbital/NavConfig/README.md

 Navigator NavConfig can load Configuration directives from different sources:

 - Environment files (.env)
-- From Environment itself (os.env)
-- Memcache Variables
+- Memcached Variables
 - INI files (using configParser)
 - Redis Server

 The main goal of NavConfig is centralize configuration access in a single and immutable unique point of truth.

-NavConfig is a singleton class, and can be shared across several modules.
+NavConfig can be shared across several modules.

 ## Installation
 ```bash